You are here

 David N. Ammons

-David N. Ammons writes and teaches about performance measurement, benchmarking, and productivity improvement in local government.
+David N. Ammons is semi-retired from the faculty and continues to work with the School of Government on a part-time basis.
+During his career as a professor of public administration and government he has written and taught about performance measurement, benchmarking, and productivity improvement in local government.
 His books on local government management include Municipal Benchmarks (M.E.
 Sharpe, 2012), Tools for Decision Making: A Practical Guide for Local Government (CQ Press, 2009), and Leading Performance Management in Local Government (ICMA, 2008).
 His articles have appeared in Public Administration Review, Journal of Public Administration Research and Theory, American Review of Public Administration, Public Performance and Management Review, State and Local Government Review, and other public affairs journals.
 He currently serves on the board of directors of the Center for Accountability and Performance at the American Society for Public Administration (ASPA).
 Previously, he has served on the National Performance Management Advisory Commission, the ASPA's National Council, and the Executive Council of the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 He was elected as a fellow of the National Academy of Public Administration in 2006 and in 2014 was the recipient of the Joseph Wholey Distinguished Scholarship Award presented by ASPA's Center for Performance and Accountability for work in the field of public sector performance.
 Ammons earned a PhD from the University of Oklahoma.